mstrosaker/fragrecruit/README.rst

 in the SAM format (such as Bowtie or BWA) and generates plots that describe how sequencing reads align to reference genomes.

+This was written as an assignment for a metagenomics course at the Johns Hopkins University, and so has not undergone much in the way of testing or refinement.

 Prerequisites
 -------------